JDBC Tutorials - Herong's Tutorial Notes

 Java DB can be used in two modes:

 I want to try the Network Server mode first.
-Here is what I did to setup Java DB and start it in Network Server mode:
+Here is what I did to setup Java DB and start it in Network Server mode.
+Open a command line window and run the following commands:

 Cool.
-My Java DB is up and running in Network Server mode on host "localhost" and listening connections on port "1527".
+My Java DB (Derby database server) is up and running in Network Server mode on host "localhost" and listening connections on port "1527".

-Note that I created a new directory called C:\local\javadb\databases and started Java DB from this directory.
-In this way, C:\local\javadb\databases will be used as the database home directory.
-Any new databases created on Java DB server will be located in this directory.
+Note that I created a new sub-directory in my own "lib" directory and started Java DB from there.
+This sub-directory will become the Derby database home directory.
+Any new databases created on Java DB server will be located in this sub-directory.

 Table of Contents